ShehapAltahawy59/MLOBS_backend_research/README.md

 This repository includes:

 * **Data Preprocessing**: Preparing the dataset for training and testing.
-* **Model Training**: Training various machine learning models like Logistic Regression, SVM, KNN, and Random Forest.
+* **Model Training**: Training various machine learning models including Logistic Regression, SVM, KNN, and Random Forest.
-* **Model Evaluation**: Evaluating models using metrics like accuracy and F1-score.
+* **Model Evaluation**: Evaluating models using metrics like accuracy, precision, recall, and F1-score.
 * **Experiment Tracking**: Using MLflow to log parameters, metrics, and models.
-* **Best Model Selection**: SVM was chosen as the best model based on its superior F1-score and accuracy.
+* **Best Model Selection**: SVM was chosen as the best model based on its superior performance metrics.

 ---